nils-eilers/NODISKEMU/README.md

 `03,D:00=04:01=00:02=01,10,01`  The track indicates the current device address, while the sector indicates extended drive configuration status information.

+### XM+ / XM- ###
+Enable/disable the LCD menu system, only available on some devices.
+If disabled, signal lines used for buttons may get used to read the device address from DIP switches.
+This command automatically saves the settings into the EEPROM and restarts the device to apply them.
+The default value is enabled (+).

 ### X ###
 X without any following characters reports the current state